Foundation Inference Models for Ordinary Differential Equations: Foundation Inference Models For ODEs

+This architecture builds on \texttt{FIM-SDE}~\citep{fim_sde}.
+However, adapting this framework to ODEs requires addressing a different set of identifiability issues.
+In stochastic differential equations, the stochastic term is typically assumed to have full support, allowing trajectories to explore the state space more broadly, and leading to stronger identifiability guarantees~\citep{bellot2022neural, wang2024neural}.
+By contrast, ODE trajectories constrain the vector field only along the observed paths, leaving its behaviour elsewhere largely underdetermined.
+This makes the design of the synthetic prior distribution particularly important in \FIMODE, as it encodes which vector-field behaviors are \textit{plausible} away from the observed paths.

-\textbf{Vector field loss with uncertainty weighting.} We train by sampling query locations and matching predicted vector field values to ground truth.
-At each training step, we use a mixed sampling strategy.
-Half of the queries are drawn uniformly over the spatial extent of the observed data, and the other half are drawn from states along the simulated trajectories of the target ODE.
+\textbf{Vector Field Loss with Uncertainty Weighting.} Given a context dataset $\mathcal{\tilde D}$, and its associated vector field $\mathbf{f}$, we train \FIMODE by sampling query locations $\mathbf{x}$, and matching predicted vector field values to ground truth ones at $\mathbf{x}$.
+At each training step, we use a mixed sampling strategy: half of the queries are drawn uniformly over the spatial extent of the observed data, and the other half are drawn from states along the simulated trajectories of the target ODE.
 The base loss is an MAE between $\mathbf{\hat f}_\theta(\mathbf{x}|\mathcal{\tilde D})$ and $\mathbf{f}(\mathbf{x})$.
 A practical issue is that flow magnitudes vary widely across state space.
-Near the origin $\|\mathbf{f}(\mathbf{x})\|$ can be close to zero, while other regions may exhibit much larger speeds.
+Near the origin, $\|\mathbf{f}(\mathbf{x})\|$ can be close to zero, while other regions may exhibit much larger speeds.
 Without correction, optimisation overemphasises high-magnitude regions and neglects accuracy near regions with vanishing speed.
-We therefore follow~\citet{fim_sde} and use \textit{uncertainty weighting}.
-Alongside $\mathbf{\hat f}_\theta(\mathbf{x}|\mathcal{\tilde D})$ and auxiliary head predicts $U_\theta(\mathbf{x},\mathcal{\tilde D})$, interpreted as a log variance.
+We therefore follow~\citet{fim_sde} and use \textit{uncertainty weighting}: an auxiliary head that predicts $U_\theta(\mathbf{x},\mathcal{\tilde D})$, interpreted as a log variance term.
 The objective becomes

 which corresponds to a Laplace likelihood with heteroscedastic scale.
 The first term down-weights uncertain regions, while the second prevents degenerate solutions.
 The expectation over $\mathcal{\tilde D}$ and $\mathbf{f}$ is taken with respect to the pretraining prior distribution.
-Query location $\mathbf{x}$ are sampled using the mixed strategy described above.
+Query locations $\mathbf{x}$ are sampled using the mixed strategy described above.